-Caterpillar Inc., including its majority owned subsidiaries, of which Perkins Engines Company Limited is one, and joint ventures and following a transition period, newly acquired companies (“Caterpillar”), is committed to respecting internationally recognized human rights throughout its global operations, as noted in our Human Rights Policy and our Supplier Code of Conduct, both of which are publicly available.
-Caterpillar’s Human Rights Policy, which was developed taking into consideration principles in the United Nations Declaration of Human Rights and the International Labor Organization’s Declaration on Fundamental Principles and Rights at Work, applies to the entire Caterpillar enterprise.
+Caterpillar Inc and Perkins Engines Company Limited as a subsidiary of Caterpillar Inc. (“Caterpillar”), is committed to respecting internationally recognized human rights throughout its global operations as noted in our Human Rights Policy and our Supplier Code of Conduct.
+While uniquely our own, Caterpillar’s Human Rights Policy is informed by the Universal Declaration of Human Rights, the International Labor Organization’s Declaration on Fundamental Principles and Rights at Work, and the United Nations Guiding Principles.

-Suppliers are an essential part of Caterpillar’s extended value chain and Caterpillar is committed to working with them to uphold the principles in our Values in Action, Supplier Code of Conduct and Human Rights Policy.
-We have implemented a number of actions to safeguard against slavery and human trafficking in our supply chain and support the objectives of the California Transparency in Supply Chains Act of 2010 and Section 54 of United Kingdom’s Modern Slavery Act of 2015:
+We view our suppliers as an important part of our extended value chain and Caterpillar is committed to working with them to uphold the principles in Our Values in Action, Supplier Code of Conduct and Human Rights Policy.
+We safeguard against slavery and human trafficking in our supply chain, consistent with the objectives of the California Transparency in Supply Chains Act of 2010 and Section 54 of the United Kingdom’s Modern Slavery Act of 2015.

 Supplier Audits and Certification

-Caterpillar reserves the right to verify our supplier’s compliance with the Supplier Code of Conduct.
+Caterpillar reserves the right to verify that our suppliers comply with the Supplier Code of Conduct as needed.
 However, we do not currently perform on-site audits for social compliance or require that our suppliers certify that materials incorporated into products comply with laws regarding slavery and human trafficking in the countries in which they are doing business.

 In the event that Caterpillar becomes aware of any actions or conditions within its supply chain which are not in compliance with Caterpillar’s Supplier Code of Conduct, Caterpillar reserves the right to require that the supplier implement corrective measures.
 A supplier’s continued non-compliance may lead to additional actions, up to and including termination of the business relationship.

-We encourage our employees, suppliers and other stakeholders to report any human rights concerns or grievances to Caterpillar’s Office of Business Practices through the following avenues:
+We encourage our employees, suppliers and other stakeholders to report any human rights concerns or grievances to Caterpillar through the following avenues:

 May 15, 2017